StephenTanksley/rust_collatz/README.md

 ### Questions/comments/suggestions?

 I'd love to hear from more experienced Rustaceans about how I can write more idiomatic Rust.
-I'm always accessible by email at <stephen.tanksley@gmail.com>.
+I'm always accessible by email at <stephen.tanksley@gmail.com> or on [Linkedin](https://www.linkedin.com/in/stephentanksley)